 Straight and automatic air brakes for locomotive and train were fitted.
 An electrically driven Westinghouse-Chabay compressor was housed in each half body.
 Each bogie carried a brake cylinder which applied pressure to one brake block on each wheel.
 The fitting of a rheostatic brake for use on the longer steeper grades allowed for this one brake block per wheel.
 Interlocking controls ensured that when the rheostatic braking was in operation the straight airbrake could be applied on the locomotive, though the train brakes remained operational, avoiding potential wheel skids.
 This was the first use of dynamic braking by Alsthom on a diesel electric locomotive.

 Sanding was electro-pneumatic through two sets of six sandboxes, with sand applied to six wheels at the same time.
 In rheostatic braking the motors acted as generators, separately excited, coupled in parallel, the generated current was fed into roof mounted resistance grids.
 The radiator fans provided air to cool these grids.
 Current could also be diverted to power the fan motors and charge the battery.
 Should the current generated by the rheostatic braking exceed the operating limits the automatic air brake would be applied, increasing the rate of braking and reducing the load on the motors, therefore correcting the overload situation.
 This action would also occur automatically if the rheostatic braking suffered a failure when no other braking was applied.

-Based on an article in Diesel Railway Traction, March 1958.
+Portions of this text are based on an article in Diesel Railway Traction, March 1958.